rustybird/qubes-app-split-browser/README.md

 (TODO: build some sort of KeePassXC bridge?)

 ## Tor Browser updates

 [By default](vm/disp/etc/split-browser/disp/10-defaults.bash#L3), an extracted Tor Browser is expected in `~/.tb/tor-browser/` or `/var/cache/tb-binary/.tb/tor-browser/`, so one of these directories should contain `Browser/` and `start-tor-browser.desktop`.
-You can use Whonix Workstation's `update-torbrowser` tool in the TemplateVM (e.g. whonix-ws) to save it there.
+You can use Whonix Workstation's `update-torbrowser` tool in the TemplateVM (e.g. whonix-ws-xx) to save it there.

 **Automatic extension updates are disabled.** Merely opening the browser should cause as little outgoing traffic as possible.